 We come to El Bueno by accident.
 Driving along the eastern wall running above the highway, which acts as local Gassy (we pass dozens of cyclists, probably using the most flat road in the area ... or maybe even the only flat, of course, for local conditions).
 On the way, we pass Las Vegas, if you want a funny photo of Fejs, this is the right place.
 The road to El Bueno is probably one of many undiscovered roads leading completely to nothing.
 I will not explain why you should go because the view at the end does not knock down.
 I mean, it's nice, but you slowly become immune to the beautiful views of Tenerife.
 There are a few kilometers of perfect and very steep uphill.
 The ending is more than 30% and for the first time this year I'm going with a bicycle with a bicycle under my arm (not counting cross-country).
 The route is great, and judging by the inscriptions on the asphalt, rallies were once played on it.
 We find one car for 10 kilometers.
 The subtitles that are marked with the date also show little traffic .... , 2005.

-Contrary to fears, the ocean turned out to be much warmer than we anticipated.
-Warm enough that you can enter it basically without much resistance.
-The water is not salty enough to make it disturb anyway, there are no crowds, because the pensioners somehow do not get to bath, so the ideal conditions.
-Nothing on your tired legs does as well as regeneration in cool water.
-Apparently one of the best beaches is the one on the north of the island in San Andres: sand brought from the Sahara, plus palms do their job.
-We have limited ourselves to the south of the island - also cool, although less exotic.
+Contrary to fears, the ocean turned out to be much warmer than we expected.
+Warm enough that you can enter it in principle without much resistance.
+The water is not salty enough to disturb the crowds, because there are no crowds, because pensioners somehow do not want to swim, so ideal conditions.
+Nothing on tired legs does as well as regeneration in cool water.
+Apparently one of the best beaches is the one in the north of the island in San Andres: sand brought from the Sahara desert plus palm trees are doing their job.
+We limited ourselves to the south of the island - also cool, although less exotic.

 6. Teno Cypress

-Located on the north-west of the island is not a mandatory point, but if you are in the area by car or pass it by bike a short distance worth visiting.
-Provided, of course, that our hands have the strength for it.
-The surface is extremely poor, but the road along the rocks of Los Gigantes - 300 to 600 meter cliffs entering the sea rewards everything.
-On the spot we reach the lighthouse, we look at the rocks, we push the tow truck, which lost the tire on one of the holes and the same way home.
+Located in the north-west of the island is not a must, but if you are in the area by car or pass by a short distance by bike it is worth visiting.
+Provided, of course, that our hands have the strength to do so.
+The surface is unusually poor, but the road along the Los Gigantes rocks - 300 to 600-meter cliffs falling into the sea makes all the difference.
+On the spot we reach the lighthouse, look at the rocks, push the golf tow truck, which lost a tire on one of the holes and the same way home.

 7. A walk if you have too much time.